EduardoAlvarez1970/EduardoAlvarez1970/README.md

 # About me

-Hi, I'm Eduardo a Fronrend Developer.
+Hi, I'm Eduardo a Frontend Developer.